SoftwareHeritage/swh-docs/docs/devel/developer-setup.rst

   sudo systemctl disable --now cassandra postgresql

-You must also have ``nodejs >= 20`` in your development environment.
+You must also have ``nodejs >= 22`` in your development environment.
-You can install node 18 using these commands:
+You can install it using these commands:

 .. tab-set::
   :sync-group: distribution